freeCodeCamp/freeCodeCamp/guide/english/working-in-tech/code-reviews/index.md

 (smaller methods, comments and no ["magic numbers"](https://en.wikipedia.org/wiki/Magic_number_(programming))).

 As to what is reviewed and when, well there is no clear answer.
-Many teams have rules that every piece of code that checks-in in the version control system has to be reviewed by another programmer, while other teams have whole days when they dedicate to code reviews across the team.
+Many teams have rules that every piece of code that is checked into the version control system has to be reviewed by another programmer, while other teams dedicate whole days to code reviews across the team.

 It is important to be humble throughout the code review process.
+This applies to both giving and receiving suggestions.
 Accept your mistakes, and be professional when pointing out improvements or errors in the code of your fellow team members.